Man Utd finances are not a disaster - but Champions League failure would be | Goal.com

 And while a lot of that is out of the club’s control, a positive ending to the season on the pitch, culminating in securing Champions League football, puts them in a far stronger position than if they miss out again.

-With Manchester City's appeal against their two-year Champions League ban set to be heard by the Court of Arbitration for Sport (CAS) between June 8-10, United may well know whether a fift of fourth-placed finish will be enough for Champions League qualification when they eventually return to action.
-Of course they could still win the Europa League too, and as such they are well placed
+With Manchester City's appeal against their two-year Champions League ban set to be heard by the Court of Arbitration for Sport (CAS) between June 8-10, United may well know whether a fifth of fourth-placed finish will be enough for Champions League qualification when they eventually return to action.
+Of course, they could still win the Europa League too, and as such they are well placed to book their spot.

 Off the field, United’s commercial deals mean they find themselves in a more stable position than a lot of their rivals.
 Arnold described the support given to them from their partners during these uncertain times as “phenomenal”, and commercial income this quarter has increased.